smartcat-labs/cassandra-diagnostics/README.md

       - io.smartcat.cassandra.diagnostics.reporter.LogReporter
 ```

 Specific query reporter may require additional configuration options.
-Those options could be specified using `options` property.
-The following example shows a configuration options in case of `RiemannReporter` and `InfluxReporter`.
-Also it shows how you can configure specific modules:
+Those options are specified using `options` property.
+The following example shows a configuration options in case of `RiemannReporter` and it shows how you can configure specific modules to use this reporter:

 ```
 # Reporters